 With Our Plymouth Family Law Firm

-The main South Shore office of Massachusetts Family Law Group is in Plymouth - just off Exit 5 from Route 3 - and we have satellite offices in Brockton, Marshfield, and Middleborough.
+The main South Shore office of Pollack Law Group, P.C. is in Plymouth - just off Exit 5 from Route 3 - and we have satellite offices in Brockton, Marshfield, and Middleborough.

 For a free, no-obligation consultation, call (800) 299-DIVORCE or contact us online.
 We meet with clients 7 days a week, and each of our attorneys carries a Blackberry which avails us to answer your questions by phone or e-mail anytime - not just during office hours.